MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-desktop-wpf-dotnet-sign-in-build-app.md

 # Tutorial: Authenticate users to your WPF desktop application

 This tutorial is the final part of a series that demonstrates building a Windows Presentation Form (WPF) desktop app and preparing it for authentication using the Microsoft Entra admin center.
-In [Part 1 of this series](./tutorial-desktop-wpf-dotnet-sign-in-prepare-tenant.md), you registered an application and configured user flows in your Microsoft Entra ID for customers tenant.
-This tutorial demonstrates how to build your .NET WPF desktop app and sign in and sign out a user using Microsoft Entra ID for customers.
+In [Part 1 of this series](./tutorial-desktop-wpf-dotnet-sign-in-prepare-tenant.md), you registered an application and configured user flows in your external tenant.
+This tutorial demonstrates how to build your .NET WPF desktop app and sign in and sign out a user using Microsoft Entra External ID.

 In this tutorial, you'll: